-Steel is used in multiple aspects of a building.
+Steel is useful in multiple aspects of a building.
 From a commercial construction site, steel roofing is the most common material found and is often used in residential buildings.
 It is more substantial and sturdier than aluminum.
 The size of steel affects its performance and durability.
 Did you know?
 Steel is the most recycled material on earth.

 In comparison to other metals, steel is the least expensive.
 It is also considered a commodity, so it is usually priced much lower than Aluminium, Zinc, or Copper, which is why steel is affordable as well as widely available than other metals.

 There are three types of Steel roofing: Galvanized, Galvalume, and Weathering steel.
 Two standard sizes of steel roofing are G-60 and thinner-gauge G-90.
 In the last 50 years, steel roofing has taken huge advancements and can be used to mimic Copper, Zinc, and other expensive materials.
 This is achieved through the paint to match the natural flavor of Copper, Zink, or Weathering steel look.
-Long warranties are carried out by these solutions.

 As other materials are more expensive, steel is the primary choice for commercial and residential projects, and it seems the trend will continue.
 Looking at eco-friendly benefits, steel is easily accessible and recyclable.
 It can be used in all environments, especially in high winds.
 They usually cost $3.35 to $4.50 per sq.
 Ft.